 When the bride calls you and asks to change the time of a dinner reservation two days before the party, don’t throw a dramatic hissy fit.
 Simply say okay and call the restaurant to see if you can change it.
 If you’re feeling frustrated or overwhelmed by the planning process, vent to a friend who isn’t going to the bachelorette or, better yet, isn’t friends with the bride.
 If you complain to another bridesmaid, she may tell the bride, and things could spiral out of control quickly.

 If it’s a weekend-long soirée, figure out how everyone is going to pay their portion.
 Will one friend put the house rental on her credit card and have all the guests Venmo her?
 Is another girl in charge of food and alcohol provisions?
 How will she be reimbursed?
 What about dining out?
 Will the restaurants let you split the bill 12 ways evenly, or will they only put it on four credit cards?
-Answer these questions before you begin the partying.
+It’s not the most glamorous part of bachelorette party planning, but answering these questions before you begin the partying will save you from unnecessary stress.
 Otherwise someone might end up paying a lot for something and others nothing at all.
 You don’t want to end a friendship because of a bill!

 One or two games are fun, promote group bonding, and shower attention on the bride.
 Here are my favorites: Have everyone bring a new pair of panties wrapped in a box, and let the bride open each one.
 She has to guess who brought her that pair of undies.
 Voice-record or video the groom answering a bunch of questions (What is your go-to date-night restaurant?
 What piece of your clothing does the bride secretly want to burn?), then sit the bride down and ask her the same questions.
 See how well their answers match up.